emrekaraat/football/README.md

 # football
-aws project with wordpress as a Webserver and Autoscaling and ALB
+Aws project with wordpress as a Webserver and Autoscaling and ALB